frzkstudio/frzkstudio/README.md

 ## PowerPoint Presentation

-For simplicity, I have a collection of PowerPoint presentations covering various project data science and data analysis topics.
+For simplicity, I have a collection of PowerPoint presentations covering various project data science and data analysis.
 You can find them in the [Google Drive](drive/ppt) directory.

 ---